TubercularOx/darkhaunter/Geekery/minor.md

 Mimi is a mimic, so her [baseline statistics are known](https://www.d20srd.org/srd/monsters/mimic.htm).
 Rich has demonstrated her [Mimic Shape](https://www.giantitp.com/comics/oots1281.html) and [Adhesive](https://www.giantitp.com/comics/oots1269.html) abilities, but the usual restrictions that limit mimics to object forms and prevent substantial size changes do not appear to apply.

 Multiple cues suggest that Mimi is Advanced, giving her additional Hit Dice and a larger size.
 Her [first appearance](https://www.giantitp.com/comics/oots1238.html) establishes a size reference, Roy calls her a “[giant mimic](https://www.giantitp.com/comics/oots1281.html),” and Serini describes her as [the biggest](https://www.giantitp.com/comics/oots1269.html).
-As of [comic 1338](https://www.giantitp.com/comics/oots1338.html), Mimi has been subjected to *Blasphemy*, a spell with level-dependent effects whose implications for her are not yet resolved on-panel.
+In [comic 1338](https://www.giantitp.com/comics/oots1338.html), Mimi was subjected to *Blasphemy*, we find out later that she was paralyzed.
+This means her Hit Dice are between 5 less than Nale's and 9 less than Nale's.
+We don't know Nale's Hit Dice, but he must have at least 19 or he wouldn't be able to weaken Elan.

+This means the lowest number of Hit Dice Mimi needs to be paralyzed is 10, which assumes that Nale has the least possible Hit Dice.
+If she is a Huge Mimic then she has at least 11 Hit Dice.

 ## Greysky City